as595/MIGHTEE-FR/README.md

 ---
 ### Classification Model

 The classification model is based on the [RGZ foundation model](https://github.com/inigoval/byol) from [Slijepcevic+ (2023)](https://arxiv.org/abs/2305.16127), fine-tuned on a small number of manually classified sources from the MIGHTEE survey (see Section 3.4 of the RGZ paper).
+Code to perform this finetuning can be found in the `finetuning` directory.
+A GPU accelerated machine is required to run this code.